Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 11. Floor Scooter

-Helpful tool to use both seated and prone.
-Addressing overall strength, motor planning, coordination and body awareness.
+The Floor Scooter is a tool to use both seated and prone.
+In each position we can target overall strength, motor planning, coordination and body awareness.
 Connect a few scooters together to create new fun activities with or without peers.
-See the Floor Scooter in action in our Winter Olympic Post.

 12. Balance Board